GenCAD

 TLDR

-• Paper introduces GenCAD, an image-conditional model that generates full parametric CAD command sequences, not just 3D meshes or voxels.
+• Paper introduces GenCAD, an image-conditional model that generates parametric CAD command sequences (CAD programs) convertible to 3D solids via a geometry kernel.

 Key Takeaways